TommasoBelluzzo/SystemicRisk/README.md

   > "Commercial Banks" contains E, F and G
   > "Government-sponsored Enterprises" contains H

 * If the dataset parsing process is too slow, the best way to solve the issue is to provide an unformatted Excel spreadsheet.
-Another possible workaround is to modify the calls to the `readtable` function by adding the name-value pair argument `Basic` set to `true`.

-* While stochastic measures are very fast to compute even for huge datasets, connectedness and spillover measures may take very long time to finish.
-The performance of computations may vary from machine to machine, depending on the CPU processing speed and the number of cores available for parallel computing.
+* Connectedness, cross-quantilogram and spillover measures may take very long time to finish in presence of huge datasets.
+The performance of computations may vary from machine to machine, depending on the CPU processing speed and the number of cores used by parallel computing.

 ## Screenshots